London neighbourhoods

 - Queen’s House - maritime paintings.
 Book free tickets in advance.

-- Old Royal Naval College - cheap tickets on First Sunday of every month.
+- Painted Hall of the Old Royal Naval College - the Sistine Chapel of England.
+Ask for free audio guide - it is great.
+Cheap tickets on first Sunday of every month.

 - Royal Observatory Greenwich (not free).
 Do walk to it via Prime Meridian Walk, even if you are not planning to buy a ticket.
-You’ll cross the Prime Meridian on your walk and you’ll be treated to amazing views of London from the top of the hill.
+You’ll cross the Prime Meridian on your walk and you’ll be treated to an amazing views of London from the top of the hill.
+Though my favourite view of old architecture framing the new is from (51.482388, -0.0048).

 - Greenwich Peninsula’s Art Trail.